kirinux/ing-bank-account-kata/README.md

    #### Indication
    this application don't include authentification and session, once we add it we can performe all operations without asking id
    (Account number and Costumer number)

-   if the database is empty you should excute the sql script in the resources folder